jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ### View
 This is the mechanism that renders the ViewModel.
 For example, the View could be a web browser which is rendering an HTML ViewModel file.

 Martin draws the View pointing inward depending upon the ViewModel, and in a sense it does depend upon it, but only for the content.
-I point it outward, since the View has no knowledge of the ViewModel or how it’s created.
-In my version of this design, the Presenter creates the ViewModel with its content and passes it to the View as an argument so that it can be rendered.
+I point the arrowhead outward, since the View has no knowledge of the ViewModel or how it’s created.
+In my version of this design, the Presenter creates the ViewModel with content and passes it to the View as an argument so that it can be rendered.
 In other words, the View is external, and it renders what’s given to it.
 It doesn’t depend upon or have knowledge of the ViewModel, until the ViewModel is passed to it as an argument.

 ### Database
 The Database is any typical database.
 In most cases, it will be supplied by an external vendor.